- Find a Trail

 Heading south, you'll arrive in Lacey to find pedestrian bridges over Martin Way SE, Interstate 5, and Pacific Avenue SE.
 Just south of that third bridge, the trail crosses the Woodland Trail, which serves as a 2.5-mile connection to Olympia.

 Trail traffic can get crowded in Lacey, where the old railroad corridor bisects new neighborhoods.
-South of town, trail users have to negotiate a short stretch of dirt trail and road shoulder to avoid an above-grade railroad crossing.
 After that, you'll pass the fast-flowing Deschutes River and an outdoor sculpture park before arriving at the end of the trail.
 There's no parking or services here, but a 2-mile ride northeast on the Yelm-Tenino Trail takes you to Rainier, where you'll find a small grocery, restrooms, and a restaurant.

 To reach the Woodard Bay trailhead from I-5, take Exit 109, and head west on Martin Way SE.
 After 0.6 mile, turn right onto Sleater Kinney Road NE.
 Go 4.5 miles; the road bears left onto 56th Avenue NE.
 In another 0.4 mile, turn right onto Shincke Road NE; at 0.6 mile, bear left onto Woodard Bay Road NE.
 Parking for the trailhead is 0.4 mile ahead on the right.